-1.1.3.5 Certificate for Adequate Electrical and Mechanical Installations, issued by the Electromechanical Department

-· Certificate for the electrical installations was submitted.
+- 1.1.3.5 Certificate for Adequate Electrical and Mechanical Installations, issued by the Electromechanical Department - Certificate for the electrical installations was submitted.

-- A valid certificate for the lift was submitted - No certificate for the gas equipment and gas storage tanks have been submitted.
+- A valid and up-to-date certificate for the lifts is visible inside the lift cabin - · No certificate for the gas equipment and gas storage tanks have been submitted.

-Recommendation: To submit all the necessary certificates for the gas equipment.
+Recommendation: To submit all the necessary certificates for the gas equipment and storage.